modelscope/data-juicer/docs/DeveloperGuide.md

 # Create a new virtual environment
 uv venv

-# Create a virtual environment with a specific Python version
+# Or create a virtual environment with a specific Python version
 uv venv --python 3.10

 # Activate the virtual environment